 Recent Economic Data:

 Gross Domestic Product (GDP).
-The GDPNow model estimate for real GDP growth in the fourth quarter of 2021 increased to 5.1% (seasonally adjusted annual rate; estimate released 01/19/2022), after increasing only 2.3% in Q3.
+The GDPNow model estimate for real GDP growth in Q4 2022 is 3.8% (seasonally adjusted annual rate; estimate released January 5, 2022), an increase from 3.2% in Q3.

 Consumer Price Index (CPI).
-The CPI for All Urban Consumers (CPI-U), a measure of inflation which shows “cost of living” fluctuations, increased 0.5% in December on a seasonally adjusted basis, and for 12 months ending December the CPI-U increased 7.0% before seasonal adjustments -- its highest reading in 40 years.
+The CPI for All Urban Consumers (CPI-U), a measure of inflation which shows “cost of living” fluctuations, increased 0.1% in November on a seasonally adjusted basis, and for 12 months ending August the CPI-U increased 7.1% before seasonal adjustments, down from 8.3% three months earlier.
+While well above the Fed’s 2% target, efforts to slow inflation appear to be having an impact.

 We are committed to serve you with the highest standard of care in keeping with our corporate mission of